-Spiral-Inspired Tower Will Rise in Hudson Yards District
+Much-Improved Mathews-Palmer Playground Officially Reopens

 According to BIG Partner Kai-Uwe Bergmann in an email statement to Chelsea Now, “The Spiral has a unique position in that it sits at the end of the High Line and the juncture of the Hudson Yards site that Related and Oxford properties have spent over a decade in developing, but it also anchors the new Michael Van Valkenburgh-designed public park that tethers this new neighborhood with the 7 subway line extension and the rest of the city.”

-The 2005 rezoning that created the Hudson Yards District (roughly W. 30th to 41st Sts., from Eighth to 11th Aves.) included a plan for Hudson Park & Boulevard, four acres of tree-lined open space that bisects the 10th to 11th Ave. blocks from W. 33rd to 39th Sts.
+The 2005 rezoning that created the Hudson Yards Special District (roughly W. 30th to 41st Sts., from Eighth to 11th Aves.) included a plan for Hudson Park & Boulevard, four acres of tree-lined open space that bisects the 10th to 11th Ave. blocks from W. 33rd to 39th Sts.
 Properties adjacent to it, including The Spiral, at 66 Hudson Blvd., will open onto the park.

 Like the 7 subway line extension, the park was originally conceived in Mayor Michael Bloomberg’s bid to host the 2012 Olympics.
 The failed proposal was repurposed by his administration to devise the Hudson Yards area, which is virtually a city within a city.
 Without the green beltway, the area could feel like a dense concentration of glass and steel skyscrapers, an unmitigated concrete jungle.